T3lo/FlightBooking/README.md

 # FlightBooking
 It books a flight for the user.
 One stop flights also available.
-Get Email Confirmation

 I have used XAMPP for this.
 My OS is Debian.
 Steps for installation :